alexpowers2017/Bexar-County-Voting-Records/README.md

 The output of this project is exported to a csv, where it will be loaded into a BigQuery dataset.
 The table creation script and entity relationship diagram for this dataset are located in the [sql_scripts](/code/sql_scripts) folder.
 The primary and foreign key constraints outlined in the diagram are mostly conceptual, as BigQuery datasets aren't made to be as strict as a traditional data warehouse.

 ##### Testing
 The testing suite for this project can be described in three words: **messy but thorough**.
 Better organizing the tests will be a priority, but for now you can view the scripts in the [testthat](tests/testthat) folder.
+Currently, around 77% of functions and methods used in this program are covered by tests.

 <br>